 “We want to make people aware of how they can change their lifestyle, eating habits and exercise to help them reach their goals.
 Exercising is the easy part – you go to the gym, exercise and then it’s done, but when you leave, you have another 23 hours left.
 A lot of your lifestyle revolves around eating and drinking habits.
-By lifestyle, I mean making better choices.
-Instead of having five beers consecutively, alternate beers with glasses of water which will help to dilute the alcohol.”
+Instead of having five beers consecutively, alternate beers with glasses of water, which will help you to dilute alcohol.”

-“Instead of obsessively exercising in the gym to achieve your fitness goals, we introduce the idea of adapting your lifestyle outside of the gym, like taking the stairs instead of the lift, walking up the escalator, getting off the bus one stop earlier to incorporate more walking into your day.
-These are good little lifestyle tips.”
+“Instead of obsessively exercising in the gym to achieve your fitness goals, we’ll introduce the idea of adapting your lifestyle outside of the gym, like taking the stairs instead of the lift, walking up the escalator or getting off the bus one stop earlier to incorporate more walking into your day.
+These are all good little lifestyle tips.”

-Want to find out more?
-Join Nick and Ed from 6pm on Wednesday 20th February to help you make those little life changes that will go a long way.
+Helping you make those little life changes that go a long way.